Updated March 20, 2026

 Basically, you hike to the beach with the goats and their owner, Jenn.

-It's a great way to explore Popham Beach.
+It's a great way to explore Popham Beach while meeting some really cool goats.

 This was a fort that was built but never actually used.
 Construction on it waxed and waned with whatever conflict was raging at the time.
 You'll want to bring a flashlight with you if you want to explore the interior and also bug spray.